-Skinner is coming off a record-breaking 2012-13 season, as both squads notched program-best second-place finishes in the ACC, as well as sending its biggest roster on both sides to the NCAA Championships.
-The women had five champions, six All-ACC selections and senior Heather Savage concluded her career resetting her conference and school records in the 100 butterfly as she’s a two-time All-American.
+During the 2012-13 campaign, both squads notched second-place finishes in the ACC, as well as sending its biggest roster on both sides to the NCAA Championships.
+The women had five champions, six All-ACC selections and senior Heather Savage concluded her career by resetting her conference and school records in the 100 butterfly.
+She became a two-time All-American.

 On the men’s side, Tech finished the 2012 ACC Championships with 15 medals and broke 15 school records en route to the runner-up spot.
-The H2Okies sent a 10-man roster to the NCAAs as they brought in 18 All-America honors, including on All-American.
+The H2Okies sent a 10-man roster to the NCAAs, and they brought home 18 All-America honors and an All-America nod.

-During the 2008-09 campaign, both the men's and women's teams continued to make their mark in Blacksburg, combining to set 30 new school-records and posting new times in each relay event.
-The men posted a 7-1 record while the women finished 6-1.
-Skinner and his staff sent six swimmers and one diver to the NCAA Championships, earning All-American Honorable Mentions in the 400 free relay, the 50 free, 1650 free and one- and three-meter diving events.
-He coached Erika Hajnal to become the Hokies' first All-American in distance events, while shattering four school records.
-She recently represented Hungary at the 25th Universidad World University Games in Serbia over the summer and earned two top-10 finishes.
+During the 2008-09 campaign, both the men's and women's teams combined to set what were then 30 new school records.
+The men had a 7-1 record, while the women finished 6-1.
+Skinner and his staff sent six swimmers and one diver to the NCAA Championship, earning All-America honorable mentions in the 400 free relay, the 50 free, 1650 free and one- and three-meter diving events.
+Hajnal became the Hokies' first All-American in the distance events, while shattering four school records at the time.
+She represented Hungary at the 25th Universidad World University Games in Serbia over that summer and had two top-10 finishes.

-The 2008-09 Hokies also excelled within the ACC, losing only to in-state rival, Virginia, over the course of the season.
-Tech took the top spot in the women's 50 and 100 free at championships, as Sara Smith conquered gold medals in both events.
-The Hokies also saw silver medals in five events (three of them relays) and finished third in six events.
+The Hokies also excelled within the ACC in 2008-09, losing only to in-state rival Virginia over the course of the season.
+Tech took the top spot in the women's 50 and 100 free at the championships, as Sara Smith won gold medals in both events.
+The Hokies also won silver medals in five events (three of them relays) and finished third in six events.

-In 2008, both teams set school records for wins in a season.
-On the men's side, Tech had two more than the previous record set in 1998 and 2007, with 12, while the women topped the 1998 record of 12, posting 14 wins in competition.
+In 2007-08, both teams set school records for wins in a season, with the men winning 12 and the women winning 14 – the women’s record still stands.
 In the ACC, the Hokie men closed out 2008 with a fifth-place finish and the women registered a fourth-place finish for the third straight season.
 The teams combined to break 14 individual and five relay school records, with the women setting two ACC records in the process.
-The Collegiate Swimming Coaches Association awarded the women with a No. 25 ranking at the end of the season.
-The men touched in at No. 28.

-The Hokies' first year in the BIG EAST, 2001, Skinner led the women to a second-place finish, while the men placed third.
-In 2003, the men placed second in the conference with the women touching in at fourth place.
-After his successful showing, Skinner was named the BIG EAST Men's Coach of the Year, while Hokie Kevin Furlong was named the Outstanding Men's Swimmer that same season.
+Prior to Tech’s entrance into the ACC, the Hokies competed in the BIG EAST.
+In 2001, the Hokies’ first year in the league, Skinner led the women to a second-place finish, while the men placed third.
+In 2003, the men placed second in the conference, with the women claiming fourth place.
+After the program’s successful showing in 2003, Skinner was named the BIG EAST Men's Coach of the Year.
 Both Tech squads finished third at the 2004 BIG EAST championships.
-Skinner was named Co-Coach of the Year for the men, while Calado garnered the Outstanding Men's Swimmer Award.
+Skinner was named Co-Coach of the Year for the men.

 Each of the first two years as head coach of the Hokie swimming and diving squads, Skinner was named the Atlantic 10 Women's Coach of the Year, and led the women to two Atlantic 10 championships, and the men to their first conference title in 2000.

-Skinner came to the Hokies after serving four years as the director of competitive swimming at the College of William & Mary.
-In his last season, he coached the Tribe women to a second place finish at the ECACs, while the men came in fourth out of 40 teams.
-Skinner was named ECAC Coach of the Year.
+Skinner began his career with the Hokies after serving four years as the director of competitive swimming at the College of William & Mary.
+In his last season, he coached the Tribe women to a second-place finish at the ECACs, while the men came in fourth out of 40 teams, and Skinner was named ECAC Coach of the Year.
 The women's team finished in the top 12 at the ECAC event during each of Skinner's four seasons.
-During Skinner's tenure, both the men's and women's squads were named Academic All-America Teams four straight years.
+During Skinner's tenure, both the men's and women's squads were named Academic All-America teams four straight years.